nartix/feroz/README.md

 1. Development
    - For my portfolio projects, I employed Docker containers in conjunction with Docker Compose for development and testing.
 Utilizing Docker containers simplifies the process of experimenting with various technology versions seamlessly.
 Additionally, I leveraged Git for efficient version control

-Feel free to explore each directory for a deeper understanding of my diverse skills and knowledge in software development.
+Feel free to explore each directory.
 This portfolio is a testament to my commitment to quality, innovation, and continuous learning in the ever-evolving field of software development.

 Note: This repository does not include my resume.
 Please refer to my portfolio website, [ferozfaiz.com](https://ferozfaiz.com), to obtain it.